comtihon/mongodb-erlang/doc/Article1.md

 # Design of the Erlang MongoDB driver
 #### By Tony Hannan, June 2011

 I am a 10gen employee an author of the official [Erlang MongoDB driver](http://github.com/TonyGen/mongodb-erlang).
 In Nov 2010, I was assigned the task of writing a production-quality Erlang driver.
 Today, I would say the official driver is production-quality.
 Below I highlight some design decisions.
-For detailed documentation please see the links at the end of this article.
+For detailed documentation with code examples please see the links at the end of this article.

 ### BSON